rpanic/vale-ui/README.md

 [The zkapp-contract repository](https://github.com/rpanic/vale-contracts)

-Vale Multisig is a platform which lets you create you own multisig wallet very easily.
+Vale Multisig is a platform that lets you create you own multisig wallet very easily.
 When you go on the site, you can create a new instance of the vale contract, where you can set the signers you want to be able to sign and the amount of signers needed to pass a proposal.